joshualande/joshualande.github.io/_posts/2014-03-27-cogroup-apache-pig.md

 |  fish |               {(alex,fish)} |              {(nemo,fish)} |

-In summary, you can use `COGROUP` when you need to group two tables and then join on the grouped column.
+In summary, you can use `COGROUP` when you need to group two tables by a column and then join on the grouped column.

 {% include twitter_plug.html %}